DelacorteClock/meet/README.md

 ## Technology

 It is serverless and a progressive web application.
 It will use react.
+I plan to use serverless functions because they will help make the creation of the app more practical.
+Specifically they will eliminate the need for making and maintaining a server.
+This enables management of authorisation for the site to be transferred to AWS to do the work with it being a cloud service provider.
+The result of this will be generation of a token to allow users to see the event information from Google Calendar.

 ## Lesson One Responses